A hair and beauty assessor makes formal, evidence-based decisions about competence. This includes:

 As a bare minimum you will need the Level 3 Certificate in Assessing Vocational Achievement.
 If you are also looking to teach in the classroom then we recommend bolting on the Level 3 Award in Education and Training AET) as it will open more doors to teaching opportunities such as those looking to open their own beauty academy.

-Our teaching and assessing qualifications are recognised by Ofqual and will qualify you as Hair and Beauty Assessor nationally within the UK and abroad.
-These qualifications will also allow you to teach and assess in any other industry too.
+You’ll complete Ofqual-regulated teaching and assessing qualifications that are recognised across the UK and will qualify you as Hair and Beauty Assessor within the UK and abroad.
+These qualifications can also be used to teach and assess in other sectors, as long as you have the relevant industry experience.

 Assessors are responsible for evaluating students’ competencies in practical and theoretical aspects of beauty and hairdressing courses.